peacefulpixel/articles/articles/the-issue-of-null/article.md

 }
 ```

-In my personal opinion it's more readable imperative code.
-Anyways what if we will avoid all the imperativness and create hardcore functional code?
+In my personal opinion, it's more a readable imperative code.
+Anyway, what if we will avoid all the imperativeness and create hardcore functional code?

 ```java
 public static Optional<String> getUserNameById(Integer id) {